LJD860178/DYWeather/README.md

 # DYWeather
-the dyweather is a appliacation for android a android application can read whole country weather for chinese
+the dyweather is a appliacation for android: a android application can read whole country weather for chinese